elyra-ai/examples/pipelines/run-pipelines-on-kubeflow-pipelines/README.md

    ![Selecting outputs from upstream nodes](doc/images/upstream-nodes-example.png)

-   The output of the second download node ('`Download metadata`') cannot be consumed by the '`Count Rows`' node, because the two nodes are not connected in this pipeline.
+   The output of the second download node ('`Download Metadata`') cannot be consumed by the '`Count Rows`' node, because the two nodes are not connected in this pipeline.

    > Elyra intentionally only supports explicit dependencies between nodes to avoid potential usability issues.